-Figure 5 shows the magnetic energy density distribution of the Carrington rotation 2061 at the height of 3 $R{\odot}$ .
-The Carrington rotation 2061 corresponds to the period from 20:21 UT 10 September 2007 to 02:58 UT 8 October 2007.
-We use the previous synoptic chart instead the one covering the CME onset time, because the time of the CME propagation meridian passing across the central meridian was in Carrington rotation 2061.
-From Figure 5 an obvious nonuniform distribution of the magnetic energy density can be found.
+Figure 5 shows the magnetic-energy density distribution of Carrington rotation 2061 at the height of 3 R{\odot} .
+Carrington rotation 2061 corresponds to the period from 20:21 UT 10 September 2007 to 02:58 UT 8 October 2007.
+We use the previous synoptic chart instead of the one covering the CME onset time, because the time of the CME propagation meridian passing across the central meridian was in Carrington rotation 2061.
+From Figure 5 an obvious nonuniform distribution of the magnetic-energy density can be found.
 The dashed line in Figure 5 shows the neutral line.
-The neutral line is defined as the boundary between the negative and positive radial magnetic field and corresponds to the posihttp://wso.stanford.edu/synopticl.html
+The neutral line is defined as the boundary between the negative and positive radial magnetic field and corresponds to the position of the Heliospheric Current Sheet (HCS) at that height.
+As in previous results, the magnetic field increased gradually above and below the HCS (Wolfson, 1985) and the radial field was generally equal on the two sides (Burton et al., 1996) as shown in Figure 5.
+From Figure 5 it is obvious that the direction of the magnetic-energy density gradient is toward the HCS, where the magnetic-energy density is lowest.